connorkuljis/monorepo/seek/README.md

 # Seek: AI-Powered Cover Letter Generator

+## Build

+`just gotenberg` - starts a docker container required for pdf generation

+`just local` - run the program

+`just deploy` - deploys to cloud run service by building and pushing latest docker image

 ## Overview

 Seek is a web-based application designed to automate the process of cover letter generation using advanced artificial intelligence technology.
 It leverages Google's Gemini AI model to produce customized cover letters for job applications.